-It only takes a split second for an accident at work to turn a person’s life upside-down as the medical bills start to roll in.
+It only takes a split second for an accident at work to turn a person’s life upside-down as the medical bills roll in.
 We've aimed to answer all of your questions regarding receiving the medical treatment you need.
-If you still have unanswered questions about workers' compensation or receiving medical treatment, please contact our office at (614) 334-4649.
+If you still have questions about workers' compensation or receiving medical treatment, please contact our office at (614) 334-4649.
 We've also answered many FAQs regarding general claim info and receiving compensation.

 - Who approves treatment?

 - Can I go to my family doctor?